Maverick-coder-101/blackjack-js/README.md

 # Blackjack JS 🃏

 A browser-based Blackjack game built using **HTML, CSS, and vanilla JavaScript**.
-This project focuses on implementing real Blackjack game logic while keeping the code clean, readable, and beginner-friendly.
+This project focuses on implementing real Blackjack game logic and it is beginner-friendly.

 ## 🎯 Features